sachin-pikle/aura-tutorials/tutorials/service_broker.md

 Service Name: mysql-sb-inst-1

-Plan: Basic
+Plan: basic

 Parameters:

-key: persistence.existingClaim
+Name: persistence.existingClaim

-value: mysql-pvc-01  ...
-This is the name of the pvc we created above
+Value: mysql-pvc-01  ...
+This is the name of the PVC we created above

 ![Create Instance](images/sb-mysql-create.png)